Cole Sprouse and Lili Reinhart Break Up After 2 Years of Dating

 Reinhart also admitted she found his voice "annoying" at first.

 The CW stars then sparked romance rumors in July 2017 after they were spotted packing on the PDA at Comic-Con 2017.
-While the two continued to spark speculation with romantic getaways, they still included to play coy about their relationship status.
+While the two continued to fuel speculation with romantic getaways, they still played coy over their relationship status.
 They even dodged a fan's question about their rumored romance during a PaleyFest panel in 2018.
 It wasn't until the 2018 Met Gala that the two made their first red carpet appearance as a couple.

 "It's not something that we hide, or it's not something that we show off," Sprouse told GQ in March 2019."It's just something that exists."